 Lowewood Museum re-opened on Saturday 17 July.
 It is open on Fridays and Saturdays from 10am to 4:30pm.
+A tea room and shop is available during opening hours.

-Lowewood Museum tells the history of the borough of Broxbourne, capturing the unique stories of those who have lived and worked there.
+Lowewood Museum tells the history of the Borough of Broxbourne, capturing the unique stories of those who have lived and worked there.

 Housed in a beautiful Georgian building dating from the 1750s, their collection includes geology, archaeology, social history, costume, photography and art.